Based on MoneyGeek's scoring system, you can find the best insurance in Florida according to your type of home and the coverages you prioritize.

 Allstate ranks first in affordability and second-best overall, with home insurance policies costing an average of $1,612 annually.
 Homeowners who rent out their homes can take advantage of Home Rental coverage, but note that Contents Replacement Cost coverage will be an additional add-on by request of the policyholder.

-To provide you with quotes you can rely on, MoneyGeek collected home insurance quotes from providers across the country.
+To provide you with quotes you can rely on, MoneyGeek collected home insurance quotes from providers that are writing new policies in the Sunshine State.
 These quotes were balanced against property claims ratings and customer satisfaction scores from J.D.
 Power to determine the best home insurance nationally and in Florida.

 The Best Homeowners Companies in Florida for Service Quality